NoSW/stack/outsides/README.md

 # outsides

-tips of  software engineering outside of technology
+tips of  software engineering outside of technology.